-The Company's financial instruments include cash and cash equivalents, accounts receivable, accounts payable, amounts owing to related parties, accrued liabilities and reclamation deposits.
+The Company's financial instruments include cash and cash equivalents, accounts receivable (excluding GST), accounts payable and accrued liabilities, amounts owing to related parties and reclamation deposits.
+Cash is recognized at fair value and subsequently measured at amortized cost.
 The carrying values of these financial instruments approximate their fair values due to their relatively short periods to maturity.

-The Company's financial instruments at April 30, 2022 are Cash and cash equivalents in the amount of \$1,037,907 (2021 - \$1,389,270), recognized at Fair Value and subsequently measured at amortized cost.
+The Company's financial instruments at April 30, 2023 are cash and cash equivalents in the amount of \$403,733 (2022 - \$1,037,907), recognized at fair value and subsequently measured at amortized cost.